IsaacEhuan/POO-Project/README.md

 Create a system which helps people to identify an anime according to certain characteristics in addition to being able to find others anime that they have a certain relationship with it.
 The personal purpose of the team is to have our first approach to technologies that are related to API's.

 # Targeted Public:
-This project is aimed at the general public, however, anime fans are expected to interact the most with the project.
+This project is aimed at the general public, however, anime fans are expected to interact the most with the system.